cgs-ets/moodle-tool_transcoder/README.md

 # Transcoder plugin for Moodle.
-An admin tool that automatically crawls Moodle's file store for video and audio files and transcodes them to mp4 and mp3 using FFmpeg.
-The HTML is automatically updated to include the transcoded files as an additional source for the video and audio html5 tags.
-The original formats are preserved as a source.
-This plugin was initially created to add cross browser compatibility (specifically Safari on Apple operating systems) for WebRTC based audio and video recordings using the Atto editor.
+An admin tool created to improve the browser compatibility of WebRTC based video and audio recordings.
+WebRTC recording is a feature of the Atto editor that allows users to record direct from their webcams and microphones.
+Behind the scenes, the file formats produced are webm for video and ogg for audio which do not have native support in Safari and iDevices.
+The transcoder plugin automatically crawls Moodle's file store and a number of content types (e.g. pages, forums, assignments, labels) for webm video and ogg audio files.
+It then uses FFmpeg to transcode them to H.264 AAC mp4 for video and mp3 for audio.
+The new file is stored with the original file, and the `video` or `audio` HTML5 tag within the activity HTML is automatically updated to include the transcoded file as an additional source.
+The original format is preserved as the first source.
+The default or example settings are optimised so that the transcoded files play natively within browsers on iDevices.

 ## Author
 [Michael Vangelovski](https://github.com/michaelvangelovski/)